 Effect of panaxosides on sperm capacity

 Sperm capability is a process in which sperm after ejaculation gain the ability to fertilize an egg.
 The influence on capacity has been investigated for typical ginseng content - panaxosides.
-It is not clear whether this effect is associated with the aforementioned improvement in fertility, or whether it is an independent effect.
+It is not clear whether this effect is associated with the aforementioned improvement in fertility or that it is an independent effect.
 Researchers on capacity considerations may have brought about the recently explained role of ginseng in the NO cascade , which is also responsible for erection .
 In particular, ginsenoside Re was found in vitro to improve mobility ( Zhang2006gif ) and human sperm ( Zhang2006gif ) capacity.
 Ginseng also contributes to fertility by increasing libido and increasing the volume of ejaculate that is important for successful fertilization.
 The NO cascade plays a role not only in male erection, but also in female orgasm, which is very important for fertilization.